Putin gambles on Ukraine bailout

 Siluanov said it was the right decision to help Kiev out: "Ukraine's assets certainly do not have such high ratings as other paper in which we now invest our reserves," he said.

-"However, we understand the need to support our neighbor, as we have very tight trade and economic connections."
+"However, we understand the need to support our neighbour, as we have very tight trade and economic connections."

 He shrugged off worries that the $15 billion makes up almost one-fifth of the money in the National Welfare Fund and that using the money would hit Russia's credibility with investors.
 "There is no basis for that," Siluanov said.